-The combined balance of the Harbour Reserve Funds at 1st April 2014 were £859,863.
+The combined balance of the Harbour Reserve Funds at 1st April 2015 was £687,592.

 8. Targets and Performance Indicators

 The following are a selection of targets and performances indicators that are tracked on the Council's corporate performance management system - SPAR.NET.